-Where: Q_t is the runoff generated at month t.
+Where: $Q_t$ is the runoff generated at month t.

-S{t-1} is the previous month's soil moisture storage component.
+St-1 is the previous month's soil moisture storage component.

-P_t is the precipitation at month t.
+$P_t$ is the precipitation at month t.

-AET_t is the actual evapotranspiration at month t.
+$AET_t$ is the actual evapotranspiration at month t.

-S_t is that month's soil moisture storage component.
+$S_t$ is that month's soil moisture storage component.

-23 The main appeal of the model is that it does not require using computationally intensive hydrological models with high data requirements and could therefore be applied to regions of the world with limited data, like Rwanda
+&lt;sup>27 The main appeal of the model is that it does not require using computationally intensive hydrological models with high data requirements and could therefore be applied to regions of the world with limited data, like Rwanda